dstreamsai/AutoML/README.md

 In this trial version of the AutoML Engine it is possible to upload CSV file with the following limitations: the file size must be less than 100 MBytes, the number of rows must be less than 100000, the number of columns must be less than 4500.

-A user should consider the following limitations during this trial copy usage:
+A user should also consider the following:
 - It is not recommended to restart/shutdown the containers when training process is ongoing.
 A DB data may be corrupted.
 - Please use the scripts provided for containers' start/stop.
 Improper shutdown procedure may corrupt data in the containers.

 Please see Troubleshooting section for resolution steps.

 ## Troubleshooting